Skip to main content

 • Contact with infected dogs

-Depending on what type of colitis your dog has, it can last a few days (acute colitis) or several weeks (chronic colitis).
+Depending on the type of colitis your dog has, it can last anywhere from a few days (acute colitis) to several weeks (chronic colitis).

 The metronidazole dosage for diarrhea in dogs varies depending on several factors.
 In some cases, alternatives to this drug may be more beneficial for canines with colitis.